opentripplanner/otp-react-redux/README.md

     - `index.css.map`

 Note: only contents produced during build in the `dist/` directory are likely to change over time (the `index.html` and `example.css` files contain minimal code), so subsequent deployments will typically only need to replace the `dist/` contents.

+### Building/deploying with webpack

+A companion project known as [trimet-mod-otp](https://github.com/ibi-group/trimet-mod-otp/) uses an alternative build approach that shows how otp-react-redux can be imported, re-skinned, and built/served with Webpack.
+This project serves as the TriMet-specific implementation of the OTP user interface and provides a convenient means of configuring/overriding various application assets with command-line options interpreted by Webpack (e.g., to change the base CSS or swap out certain React components).
+Together, these options make it easy to manage one or many different implementations of OTP.

+Check out [trimet-mod-otp's README](https://github.com/ibi-group/trimet-mod-otp/#using-custom-indexhtml-css-and-js) for more info!

 ## Library Documentation